πŸ“ΉVideo Calls

 • Look for error messages about missing credentials

-• Check for Cloudflare API errors (status codes other than 201)
+• Cloudflare: check for API errors (status codes other than 201)

 Check 3: Credentials

-• Verify your Turn Token ID and API Token are correct
+• Cloudflare: verify your Turn Token ID and API Token are correct and not revoked

 Common Error Messages